We will depart from Sydney and travel by bicycle unassisted back to the Emerald Isle. Below is the route we are planning to take. Bit of a spin eh?

 Over the course of the next 12 - 18 months we will cycle across 3 continents and through 28 countries.
 Easy work!? ; ) We thought the same so decided to push the boundaries and take on the challenge of running an ultramarathon in each country we set foot.
 An ultramarathon is anything over 42.2km in distance.
 We have decided to do 64km, why 64?
 64km was the first ultra we ran together in Dec 2018 on an island off the coast of Tasmania called Bruny.
 Is this achievable???
 Time will tell!

-Our first continent to cross is of course Australia.
+Our first continent to cross was of course Australia.

-So we will begin our journey in Randwick in Sydney and head towards Perth.
+We began our journey in Randwick in Sydney and headed towards Perth.
 Australia has a population of 24.6 million and estimated 85% of the population live within 50km of the coast.
-So as you can imagine our route will not have us seeing many people or going through many towns so this will more than likely be the hardest part of the journey.
-We will pass through 2 timezones (extra hour in bed them days) and see lots of red dirt and wild camels, horses, kangaroos, emu's and hopefully not too many snakes!
-Our first ultramarathon will be in Perth and will be the Waterous Trail on Foot in Dwellingup on the 28th September.
-We will run the 50 mile event on the day.
-It's a bit more then our planned 64km so we will get more miles of smiles and the bonus of it been an event makes it easier on us not having to worry about a route, aid stations on the course will save us trying to carry water and food to do us for the full day.
-Also getting to meet the other participants and the buzz around the event will make it all the easier.
+As you can imagine our route did not have us meeting many people or going through many towns.
+Although desolate, there was an unbelievable beauty about it.
+We passed through 3 timezones (got an extra hour in bed those days) and saw lots of red dirt, wild camels, horses, kangaroos, emu's and a couple of snakes for good measure!
+Our first ultramarathon was just south of Perth called The Waterous Trail on Foot in a place called Dwellingup on the 28th September 2019.
+We ran the 50 mile event on the day.
+It was a bit more then our planned 64km so we got more miles of smiles and the bonus of it been an event made it easier on us not having to worry about a route.
+Aid stations on the course saved us trying to carry water and food to do us for the full day.
+Also getting to meet the other participants and the buzz around the event made it all the easier.
 We cannot thank everyone who helped us out on the day, with a special thanks to Nicci Gafen who crewed us and ensured we had all the food and snacks we needed to get us over the line.